TsimurKurchyshyn/Parallax-Effect-Website/README.md

 ---

-This app was made by using languages such as HTML and CSS.
+This website was made by using languages such as HTML and CSS.

 ---